Azure/GPT-RAG/docs/GH-SETUP.md

 prod_principal_name='<prod-sp-name>'
 ```

-For each below environment, when running 'azd pipeline config', choose **GitHub** as provider, Az subscription, and Az location.
+For each below environment, when running `azd pipeline config` for each environment, choose **GitHub** as provider, Az subscription, and Az location.
 When prompted to commit and push your local changes to start the configured CI pipeline, say 'N'.

 Login to Azure: